Trinculo (moon)

-Trinculo, also known as Uranus XXI and previously as S/2001 U 1, is a small irregular satellite or moon of Uranus on a very wide and elliptical orbit.
-It was discovered on 13 August 2001 by Matthew J. Holman, John J. Kavelaars, and Dan Milisavljevic using the 4.0-meter Víctor M. Blanco Telescope at Cerro Tololo Observatory, Chile.
+Trinculo, also known as Uranus XXI and previously as S/2001 U 1, is a small irregular moon of Uranus on a very wide and elliptical orbit.
+It was discovered on 13 August 2001 by Matthew J. Holman, JJ Kavelaars, and Dan Milisavljevic using the 4.0-meter Víctor M. Blanco Telescope at Cerro Tololo Observatory, Chile.
 It was named after Trinculo, a jester from William Shakespeare's play The Tempest.
 Trinculo orbits Uranus in the retrograde direction at an average distance of 8.5 e6km and takes about 749 Earth days (2.1 Earth years) to complete one orbit.
 Trinculo is estimated to be about 18 km in diameter and its surface might be dark and gray in color.

 Discovery

-Trinculo was discovered on 13 August 2001 by a group of astronomers consisting of Matthew J. Holman, John J. Kavelaars, and Dan Milisavljevic, who at the time were searching for distant moons of Uranus.
+Trinculo was discovered on 13 August 2001 by a group of astronomers consisting of Matthew J. Holman, JJ Kavelaars, and Dan Milisavljevic, who at the time were searching for distant moons of Uranus.
 Trinculo was the sixth irregular moon discovered around Uranus.
 The discovery observations were made at Cerro Tololo Observatory, Chile, using the 4.0-m Víctor M. Blanco Telescope equipped with a wide-field camera.
-The group discovered Trinculo and three other Uranian irregular moons (Francisco, Ferdinand, and Margaret (Note: Margaret ended up lost in 2001, but was rediscovered by Scott Sheppard and David Jewitt in 2003.)) in the telescope images by using a computer algorithm that followed the motion of Uranus and then combined the images to enhance the faint moons—a technique known as shift-and-adding.
+The group identified Trinculo and three other Uranian irregular moons (Francisco, Ferdinand, and Margaret (Note: Margaret ended up lost in 2001, but was rediscovered by Scott Sheppard and David C. Jewitt in 2003.)) in the telescope images by using a computer algorithm that followed the motion of Uranus and then combined the images to enhance the faint moons—a technique known as shift-and-adding.
 Later images obtained by Kavelaars using the Canada–France–Hawaii Telescope on 25 August 2001 confirmed that Trinculo was orbiting Uranus.

 To determine the orbit of Trinculo, the group continued observing the moon from different observatories, including the 200-inch Hale Telescope at Palomar Observatory and 8.2-m Very Large Telescope (VLT) at Paranal Observatory.
 Brian G. Marsden, director of the Minor Planet Center, helped compute the orbit of Trinculo and provided predictions for its location in 2002.
 Marsden's predictions allowed Gladman to identify a Uranian moon candidate detected in VLT images taken by Philippe Rousselot and Olivier Mousis on 5 September 2002, which was then confirmed to be Trinculo after Gladman and Tommy Grav investigated images taken earlier by the Blanco telescope on 13 August 2002.
 The Minor Planet Center announced the discovery of Trinculo on 30 September 2003.

 Name

 When the discovery of Trinculo was announced, it was given the temporary provisional designation S/2001 U 1 by the Minor Planet Center.
 It was later named and given the Roman numeral designation Uranus XXI by the International Astronomical Union's Working Group for Planetary System Nomenclature on 29 December 2005.
 The moon was named after the drunken jester Trinculo from William Shakespeare's play, The Tempest.
+In a 2014 interview with the Folger Shakespeare Library, Kavelaars remarked that he picked the name because his team was "drunk with power" and that Trinculo's irregular orbit resembled a wandering drunken sailor.